isgasho/xs/README.md

+/*  Herradura - a Key exchange scheme in the style of Diffie-Hellman Key Exchange.
+    Copyright (C) 2017 Omar Alejandro Herrera Reyna

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+    golang implementation by Russ Magee (rmagee_at_gmail.com) */

+--

 This is a drop-in replacement for the golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and net.Conn type) using the experimental HerraduraKEx 'secure' key exchange algorithm, first released at